gmejiamtz/sorting_accelerator_presentation/slides.md

   - Sends this instruction to the sorter to begin sorting
   - Receives an instruction back to signal sorter is sorting or done
   - Requires C code to inline an instruction for sorting instead of compiling a function
+- Created new instruction: 0x0x81FF8FB3
+  - rd,rs1 and are rs2 are all 1's
+  - opcode is 0b0110011
+    - same as all R type instructions in RISCV32IM
+  - Fucnction7 field is 0b1000000 instead of 0b0000001

 ---